kazeera/Hourglass-interface/README.md

 <img src="Logo/Hourglass_logo-removebg.png?raw=true" alt="Hourglass logo" width="60"></img>

 Hourglass is a toolkit to interrogate multiparameteric data.
 This desktop application serves as a graphical user interface for the R package with the same name, found [here](https://github.com/kazeera/Hourglass/).
 It was built using python and the Kivy design language.
+See [user's guide](https://kazeera.github.io/Hourglass/index.html).

 ### Installation